 Your local enterprise agency providing courses especially for start-up businesses.

 The University of Brighton runs the Knowledge Transfer Partnerships programme – a national government scheme which provides up to 67 per cent grant funding to enable companies to become more innovative, competitive and profitable by engaging in knowledge transfer with universities

-Sign up to our Wealden business e-newsletter to receive information and advice on grants, loans and business support services available to you.
-Email the Regeneration team to sign up.
+Sign up to our monthly Business Newsletter to receive information and advice on grants, loans and business support services available to you.